-Oxford Bags (please see the photograph below) with big colored (sometimes check) jackets with swirly backs were the new fashion, worn shorter than usual to reveal lace up two tone shoes.
+Oxford Bags with big colored (sometimes check) jackets with swirly backs were the new fashion, worn shorter than usual to reveal lace up two tone shoes.

 Biba, which opened first on the Kings Road (in 1974), then moved to the seventh floor of a massive department store, moved fashion from smaller boutiques into a corporate world of fashion and glamor

 During the 70's decade though, Biba sold exotic clothes and accessorires from her high street boutique at prices the swinging London girl could afford, creating the look every London girl wore (and took with her to New York).

 The photos below trace how her style of clinging silks and subtle tones turned towards into the birthing age of David Bowie Punk - with lurid Lurex, sexy satin and slinky leopard - the wildest look (and a different drug).